Table hockey: Manufacturers

 There are many types of the game.
 The defunct Munro Games of Toronto, Ontario, Canada, manufactured the original variant of the game in Burlington, Ontario.
 Stiga Games in Sweden are used in the table hockey sport administered by the International Table Hockey Federation.

 The game has also been played using a variety of commercial boards in North America since the 1920s.
 Rick Benej, of Greenwich, NY, has built table hockey games since the 1980s.
 His model has gone through three different designs and refinements over the years.
 The most popular board for many years was manufactured by the now-defunct Coleco company, and most North American boards (such as those built by The Carrom Company and Irwin toys) are a variant of this model.
 However, the Stiga board has begun to tap the North American market, even as other new boards continue to be introduced.

 Arcade version

+Super Chexx Canada vs. USA variant, photographed at Billy's Midway Arcade in 2025.

 The arcade version is called 'dome hockey' or 'bubble hockey', because of the large plastic dome that covers the playing surface in order to prevent the puck either becoming lost or stolen.
 The most popular of these 'bubble hockey' tables is Chexx (USA vs. Soviet Union) and its successor, Super Chexx (Canada vs. USA).
 Super Chexx was the company that originally developed this game in the early 1980s.
 Later other companies also began to produce similar items.